johan-st/go-image-server/README.md

 - 2023-05-17: hook in bespoke LRU (least recently used) cache
 - 2023-05-18: implement defaults for ImageHadler and ImageParameters
 - 2023-05-18: set up basics for yaml config. this will supercede the defaults when implemented
+- 2023-05-19: hook in yaml config.
+All settings are not yet used.

 ## Februari 2022